prahladyeri/prahladyeri.github.io/_posts/2014-06-28-9-optimizations-to-make-your-linux-desktop-fly-like-a-rocket.md

 ---
 layout: post
-title: 9 Optimizations to make your Linux Desktop fly like a Rocket!
+title: "9 Optimizations to make your Linux Desktop fly like a Rocket!"
 tags: ubuntu linux
 ---